trulysimple/.github/CONTRIBUTING.md

 Thank you for investing your time in contributing to our projects! :tada:

 This guide will walk you through our contribution workflow.
-(2min read :zap:)
+(1min read :zap:)

 ## Getting started

-We strive to make contribution as easy as possible, but we do impose some opinionated practices and, as such, will not accept PRs that try to change the contribution worfklow itself. :no_entry_sign:
+We strive to make contribution as easy as possible, but we do impose some opinionated practices and, as such, will _not_ accept PRs that try to change the contribution worfklow itself. :no_entry_sign:

-Here is a list of tools that we use in all repositories, that you should know before contributing:
+Here is a list of tools that we use in most repositories, that you should know before contributing:

 - [changesets](https://github.com/changesets/changesets)
 - [Kodiak](https://kodiakhq.com/docs/quickstart)